agiledev-students-spring2023/final-project-what-s-for-dinner/README.md

 ## Project Description

 "What's for Dinner" is an open-source web application that suggests recipes based on the ingredients and cooking utensils you have on hand.
 With our platform, you can search for recipes using specific ingredients, add or remove ingredients to see different recipe suggestions, and save your favorite recipes for future use.
-Our app also includes advanced search filters such as dietary restrictions, meal type, and cooking time to help you find the perfect recipe for users at all levels.
+Our app also includes advanced search filters such as dietary restrictions, meal type, and cooking time/difficulty to help find the perfect recipe for users at all levels.

 ### Product Vision Statement